awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-schedule.md

 # Schedule for running security checks<a name="securityhub-standards-schedule"></a>

 After you enable a security standard, AWS Security Hub begins to run all checks within two hours\.
 Most checks begin to run within 25 minutes\.
+Until a control completes its first run of checks, its status is **No data**\.

 After the initial check, the schedule for each control can be either periodic or change triggered\.
 + Periodic checks run automatically within 12 hours after the most recent run\.
 You cannot change the periodicity\.